dustinandrews/grid_world_xy/README.md

 A basic example of using Keras and machine learning with a grid world.
-The model is a copy of same convolutional Q learning network used in many if the Atari game solving papers.
+The model is a copy of same convolutional Q learning network used in many of the Atari game solving papers.
 With an additional "head" that learns other domian specific knowlege that is either useful in it's own right or helps the main model to learn faster.